Antonio-Kim/ENSC100Project/README.md

 ### Version update Summary

+2.0.0 Removed Servo file, included the Servo into Temperature.ino, and tested to ensure the Arduino reads and rotates
+      the servo when both temperatures read over 28 degrees celsius.

 1.2.2 Replaced all the Arduino files into a folder, and commented on Servo.ino

 1.2.1 Adding Servo file and updating README.md